Time for a bedtime story

 ∙ Speaking to a child directly is more effective than overhead speech in sharpening language skills

-∙ Children who are faster at recognising familiar words aged 18 months have larger vocabularies at the age of two years, scoring higher on language and cognition tests in primary school
+∙ Children who are faster at recognizing familiar words aged 18 months have larger vocabularies at the age of two years, scoring higher on language and cognition tests in primary school

 Context is king